 With new oil reserves now available through "fracking," the United States is challenging Saudi Arabia and is set to become a vast supplier of oil worldwide.
 Unlike the smooth petroleum that gushes from Arabian wells, however, America's black gold in the Marcellus, Bakken, and other shale regions has to be drilled horizontally through new technology.
 The process is rigorous: oil and gas companies drill into the ground to extract crude oil and natural gas from the shale rock that lies thousands of feet under the ground.
-Onc e the formation is reached.

-gallons of water, sand, and an of man-made chemicals under high inserted in the well will rock and release crude oil and natural gas.
+Once the formation is reached, gallons of water, sand, and an extensive list of man-made chemicals are injected into the well under high pressure.
+This combination inserted in the well will fracture the rock and release crude oil and natural gas.
+It is estimated that the gas within these rock formations could supply the United States for generations to come as technologies evolve to drill below the earth's surface.
+What are key inputs in the fracking process?
+(Credit: Mark .
+Dixon/Flickr/ Attribution 2.0 Generic (CC BY 2.0))

 The goal of customer satisfaction is an important part of effective production and operations.
-In the past, the extensive list manufacturing function in most companies was inwardly focused.
-Manufacturing had little contact with customers and didn't always understand their $\frac{\mbox{\sc ure injectica}}{\mbox{\sc into the well}}$ needs and desires.
-In the 1980s, many U.S. industries, such as automotive, steel, and electronics, lost pressure.
-Thi customers to foreign competitors because their combination production systems could not provide the quality customers demanded.
-As a result, today most fracture the American companies, both large and small, consider a focus on quality to be a central component of effective operations management.
+In the past, the manufacturing function in most companies was inwardly focused.
+Manufacturing had little contact with customers and didn't always understand their needs and desires.
+In the 1980s, many U.S. industries, such as automotive, steel, and electronics, lost customers to foreign competitors because their production systems could not provide the quality customers demanded.
+As a result, today most American companies, both large and small, consider a focus on quality to be a central component of effective operations management.